kylebarron/parquet-wasm/README.md

 ### `arrow2` API

 This implementation uses the [`arrow2`](https://crates.io/crates/arrow2) and [`parquet2`](https://crates.io/crates/parquet2) Rust crates.

-This implementation is the default in this library and is more full-featured, including metadata handling and async reading.
+This is the default implementation and is more full-featured, including metadata handling and async reading.
 Refer to the [API documentation](https://kylebarron.dev/parquet-wasm/modules/bundler_arrow2.html) for more details and examples.

 ### `arrow` API

 This implementation uses the [`arrow`](https://crates.io/crates/arrow) and [`parquet`](https://crates.io/crates/parquet) Rust crates.

 Refer to the [API documentation](https://kylebarron.dev/parquet-wasm/modules/bundler_arrow1.html) for more details and examples.

 ### Debug functions